-- Some plants popular in the late 19th and early 20th century such as Camphor Laurel, Wild Olive, Giant Bamboo and Privet, have since been declared noxious because of their rapid reproductive capacities.
+- C6 Some plants popular in the late 19th and early 20th century such as Camphor Laurel, Wild Olive, Giant Bamboo and Privet, have since been declared noxious because of their rapid reproductive capacities.
 Should they die, they should not be replaced by the same species.
-An effort should be made to select plants with a similar character and design intent, but with a more modest height and canopy spread and no propensity to multiply. - Not all plantings made since 1927 have been well located, and as they are of little heritage value, Council is prepared to consider applications for their removal or relocation to a more appropriate position.
-This applies particularly to the two Liquidambars planted at the northern end of the entry forecourt, as they obstruct the view to the harbour from the entrance drive and have no heritage significance. - The steeply sloping banks, turfed in buffalo grass, of the terraced eastern garden are characteristic of the late 19th and early 20th century, and should be retained and carefully maintained. - The various garden 'rooms' and divisions in the south-east sector have no particular heritage value, although some of the mature plantings on the periphery do.
-Council would be prepared to consider applications for the redesign of this area by a qualified conservation landscape architect, subject to the provisions of Council's tree preservation order. - Access to the excellent views outwards to the east could be improved by the judicious location of selected breaks in the screening planting.
-Council would be prepared to consider applications for this purpose, subject to the provisions of its tree preservation order and the preparation of a landscape planting plan proposing an appropriate scheme prepared by a conservation landscape architect. - Although the tennis court and the swimming pool are listed as being of lesser and no heritage significance respectively, the provision and location of these facilities is suitable and appropriate for this type of property.
-It is desirable, thought not mandatory, that they be conserved.
+An effort should be made to select plants with a similar character and design intent, but with a more modest height and canopy spread and no propensity to multiply. - C7 Not all plantings made since 1927 have been well located, and as they are of little heritage value, Council is prepared to consider applications for their removal or relocation to a more appropriate position.
+This applies particularly to the two Liquidambars planted at the northern end of the entry forecourt, as they obstruct the view to the harbour from the entrance drive and have no heritage significance. - C8 The steeply sloping banks, turfed in buffalo grass, of the terraced eastern garden are characteristic of the late 19th and early 20th century, and should be retained and carefully maintained. - C9 The various garden 'rooms' and divisions in the south-east sector have no particular heritage value, although some of the mature plantings on the periphery do.
+Council would be prepared to consider applications for the redesign of this area by a qualified conservation landscape architect. - C10 Access to the excellent views outwards to the east could be improved by the judicious location of selected breaks in the screening planting.
+Council would be prepared to consider applications for this purpose, subject to the preparation of a landscape planting plan proposing an appropriate scheme prepared by a conservation landscape architect. - C11 Although the tennis court and the swimming pool are listed as being of lesser and no heritage significance respectively, the provision and location of these facilities is suitable and appropriate for this type of property.
+It is desirable, though not mandatory, that they be conserved.